DHTMLX/gantt-docs/data/desktop/styling_guide.md

 {{editor	https://docs.dhtmlx.com/gantt/snippet/3328e356			Coloring Grid Rows}}

-###Changing the color of text in grid columns
+###Text color in grid rows

-It is also possible to change the default color of the text in grid columns.
+It is also possible to change the default color of the text in grid rows.
 You can do it by setting a template for a necessary column via the api/gantt_columns_config.md configuration option.
 For example, you can define a special color for the text of tasks depending on their priority:

 ~~~js
 gantt.config.columns=[